michelleazee/KPMG_forecasting_model/README.md

    * Choice the best performing model (SVM) based on model performance metrics
 6. Predict recession probability using *model.predict_proba*
 7. Visualize model performance
+8. Feed the in sample and out-of-sample recession prediction results into the short-term prediction model as an engineered feature